 Many holders of the MSc are now employed in senior positions in banks and financial institutions in the UK and world-wide.
 Several others have entered careers in higher education and research.

-Finally, the MSc Finance is accredited by the Association of Chartered Certified Accountants (ACCA).
+Finally, the Finance MSc is accredited by the Association of Chartered Certified Accountants (ACCA), and a designated ACCA Pathway through the programme can be followed by students with suitable qualifications on entry.

-Find out more about the structure and content of the MSc Finance.
+Find out more about the structure and content of the Finance MSc.